Chanelle Molina scores 33 points as Washington State beats 9th-ranked UCLA

 BERKELEY, Calif. – Freshman Mikayla Pivec, a graduate of Lynnwood High School, scored a career-high 19 points to lead No. 16 Oregon State to a 66-56 victory over 20th-ranked California.

 • Quinn Dornstauder had 15 points and nine rebounds to help No. 19 Arizona State beat host Utah 66-44.
+The Sun Devils led 22-5 after one quarter.

+• Alanna Smith scored a career-high 24 points as No. 10 Stanford beat Oregon 81-60 for its 21st victory in the last 22 meetings between the schools.

 • Kennedy Leonard had 20 points and nine assists to lead host Colorado to a 65-56 victory over Arizona.